Boys Ranches in Orlando, Florida

 A Better Option than Boys Ranches that May be Closer to Orlando, FL

-At Vero Beach Boys Ranch, boys stay physically active and challenged.
+At Vero Beach Ranch for Boys, boys stay physically active and challenged.
 Our recreational and sports facilities include a well-equipped gym and a professional array of weight machines, soccer field, baseball diamond, basketball court, pool, game room, fishing ponds, and horses.
 We often go fishing on the Florida waterways and out in the ocean.
 The highlight of the program is a spectacular wilderness experience in the mountains of North Carolina during the last month of the boys’ time at the ranch.
 Whitewater rafting, hiking on the Appalachian Trail, camping, and other adventures demonstrate that life can be both adventuresome and positive.

 Counseling is offered frequently during the day, in all settings, through conversations with mentors during chores or recreation.
 We put great importance on mentorship, providing the boys with positive male role models during their enrollment with us.